Ravilochan/OCR/README.md

 ## INTRODUCTION

 Optical Character Recognition (OCR) is a process of classifying optical patterns with respect to alphanumeric or other characters.
-Optical character recognition process includes segmentation, feature extraction and classification.
+The optical character recognition process includes segmentation, feature extraction, and classification.
-Text capture converts analog text based resources to digital text resources and then these converted resources can be used in several ways like searchable text in indexes so as to identify documents or images.
+Text capture converts analog text-based resources to digital text resources and then these converted resources can be used in several ways like searchable text in indexes so as to identify documents or images.
 As the first stage of text capture a scanned image of a page is taken.
-And this scanned copy will form basis for all other stages.
-The very next stage involves implementation of technology Optical Character Recognition for converting text content into machine understandable or readable format.
+This scanned copy will form the basis for all other stages.
+The very next stage involves the implementation of technology Optical Character Recognition for converting text content into machine-understandable or readable format.
-OCR analysis takes the input as digital image and converts it to machine readable digital text format.
+OCR analysis takes the input as a digital image and converts it to machine-readable digital text format.
 Then OCR processes the digital image into small components for analysis of finding text or word or character blocks.
-And again the character blocks are further broken into components and are compared with dictionary of characters.
+And again the character blocks are further broken into components and are compared with a dictionary of characters.
 Accuracy rates are measured in several ways and the ways they are measured impact the accuracy rate.

 ## Problem Statement

 A system cannot read or recognize any text directly from an image.
-So we are using Optical Character Recognition (OCR), an open-source Tesseract OCR Engine, to detect text from images and using other APIs outputting the recognized text from the images in PDF files and as audio using text-to-speech API.
+So we are using Optical Character Recognition (OCR), an open-source Tesseract OCR Engine, to detect text from images and use other APIs outputting the recognized text from the images in PDF files and as audio using text-to-speech API.

 ## Existing System

-In the world there is a growing demand for the users to convert the printed documents into electronic documents for proper, easy maintenance and security.
-Hence the basic OCR system which was invented to convert the data available on the papers into computer process able documents, so that the documents can be editable and reusable.
-The existing system or the previous system of OCR on a grid infrastructure is just an OCR without grid functionality and other functionality to convert the text into pdf files and listen to the text in the form of audio.
+In the world, there is a growing demand for users to convert printed documents into electronic documents for proper, easy maintenance and security.
+Hence the basic OCR system was invented to convert the data available on the papers into computer-processable documents so that the documents can be editable and reusable.
+The existing system or the previous system of OCR on a grid infrastructure is just an OCR without grid functionality and other functionality to convert the text into PDF files and listen to the text in the form of audio.
 That is the existing system deals with the homogeneous character recognition or character recognition of any single language.

 ## Proposed System